-At 21.22 hours the boat was attacked by the Leigh Light equipped Wellington based on the Azores, escorting the combined convoy SL-140/MKS-31.
-The aircraft made a strafing run and was hit by AA fire in a second attack.
-Its subsequent crash was witnessed by U-262 and U-238 which picked up the two survivors F/S Nicolas J. Martin and Sgt Thomas B. Semple as prisoners, the other five crewmen were lost.
-Semple was the radio operator and later convinced the Germans during his interrogation that the Allied aircraft were able to passively locate the U-boats by homing in on the radar detection devices.
-This deception led to the order to turn off the Naxos devices.
+21.22 hrs, Atlantic W of Lisbon: While escorting combined convoys SL 140/MKS 31 from its base on the Azores, the Wellington made a Leigh Light attack and was hit by flak after making an initial strafing run.
+Its subsequent crash was witnessed by U-262 and U-238 which picked up two survivors, F/S Nicolas J. Martin and Sgt Thomas B. Semple.
+The other five aircrew were lost.
+Sgt Semple was the radio operator, and later convinced the Germans during his interrogation that Allied aircraft were able to passively locate U-boats by homing in on their radar detection devices.
+This deception led to the order to U-boats to turn off their Naxos detectors.

 |U-766||14 Aug 1944|